The Proverbial Cheese Board.

 CATEGORY 3 - CURED MEATS, SAUSAGES & SMOKED FISH.

 There are many excellent charcuterie choices, some more available than others.
-I have listed just a few here that are delicious and generally accessible, along with some Smoked Fish options and Pate Recipes.
+I have listed just a few here that are delicious and generally accessible, along with some Smoked Fish options.
+I also included links to some very good paté recipes.

 Salted Cured Meats.
 Sausages.
 Smoked Fish.
 Pate.